Vvkmnn/coinBot/README.md

  - Using a user account as a bot is technically against Discord's ToS.
  - This is for eductional purposes / jokes only; if you get banned from anything, I told you so.
+ - Also got a few accounts justifiably blacklisted for throttling while testing, so yeah; go easy.

+### Donate
+If you had fun, donate to the [Dank Memer team](https://www.patreon.com/dankmemerbot) for a cool bot, and something to push imaginary numbers with.

 ### Usage
  1. Make a copy of `config.example.json` into `config.json`